Box to Nature FAQ | The Paper and Packaging Board Skip to main content

 • Box manufacturers are targeting ecommerce and direct to consumer brands/customers to place the Box to Nature graphic on their boxes.

 • The mark includes a QR code that consumers can scan on their mobile devices that leads to an educational consumer experience and P+PB's microsite, Box2Nature.org.
 Here they can learn more about recycling paper and paper packaging and engage with content on consistent recycling habits.
+There is a simple quiz feature that introduces a new question each time they scan the code, making the experience different each time they scan.

 • The plate change and additional artwork should come at little to no cost to the customer.
 This is an industry supported program with the goal to spread this important recycling message on as many boxes as possible.